Haris16-code/BJH-OS/README.md

 - 🌍 **Worldwide Rollout**
   Updates are being released globally in stages to ensure stability, avoid server overload, and provide a smooth installation experience.

+### 🎉 BJH OS Apps Market

+The **BJH OS Apps Market** is included in the **BJH OS 4.7 update** and is released in phases to ensure smooth performance and prevent server overload.

+---

+### ✨ Main Features

+- Browse all apps and games with a **search bar** and **autocomplete suggestions**.
+- Tabs for **Games**, **Apps**, and **Search**.
+- App display includes: **icon, name, category, rating, and number of downloads**.
+- Trending notifications at the top with app URL and main image.
+- App detail page shows:
+  - Icon & name
+  - Developer/company name
+  - Rating and number of reviews
+  - Download size and number of downloads
+  - Download button
+  - Screenshots and video previews
+  - About this app/game description
+  - Ratings & Reviews with “Was this review helpful?” counters
+  - Similar apps or games at the bottom

+---

+### 👤 User Features

+- **Login or create a BJH OS account** to use the Apps Market.
+- Manage favorite apps.
+- Downloads saved in **Manage Apps** panel.
+- **Download the latest apps and games**.
+- **Update apps automatically** when a new version is available.
+- Rate and review apps.
+- Reset or recover forgotten passwords.
+- Receive system and email notifications for registration and app updates.

+---

+### 💻 Developer Features

+- Upload apps/games with: icon, name, description, screenshots/video, category, version, and zip file.
+- Upload updates for existing apps.
+- View app statistics: downloads, ratings, reviews.
+- Comment on user reviews.
+- Manage promotion points for app visibility.
+- Notifications panel for approvals and promotion updates.
+- Provide app support info: website, email.
+- Submit appeals if needed.

+---

+### 🔒 Security & UX

+- Secure login for users and developers (password hashing, reset password).
+- Validation for file uploads (icons, videos, zip files).
+- Modern, beautiful, mobile-friendly UI.
+- Clear and intuitive navigation.

+---

+### 🌟 Extra Features

+- Rating aggregation and visualization.
+- Review helpfulness tracking.
+- Trending apps notifications.
+- Smooth app promotion workflow with points system.
+- System emails for registration, app updates, and promotions.

+---

+### 📢 Rollout Updates

+- Introduced in **BJH OS 4.7 update**.
+- Released in **phases** to reduce server overload and prevent crashes.
+- Users gradually gain access as the rollout progresses.
+- Updates and notifications sent via **BJH OS system notifications** and emails.

 ---

 ## 🛠️ How to Run BJH OS